Teen says students upset, mom complains after London, Ont., teacher uses N-word in English class | CBC News

-Student, mom push for change after London, Ont., high school teacher uses N-word in class
+Student, mom push for change after London, Ont., elementary teacher uses N-word in class

 Catholic board superintendent says teacher didn't break specific rule but shouldn't have used word

-A London, Ont., high school student and her mother are calling for change after a teacher uttered the N-word in a Grade 8 English class during a discussion about the Agatha Christie novel And Then There Were None.
+A London, Ont., elementary student and her mother are calling for change after a teacher uttered the N-word in a Grade 8 English class during a discussion about the Agatha Christie novel And Then There Were None.

 Amiya Harrison, 13, said the teacher was introducing the book and started by warning them that it used language no longer acceptable today.
 Harrison identifies as Black and is of Caribbean descent.